Customer acquisition cost

-Customer acquisition cost (CAC) is the cost of winning a customer to purchase a product or service.
-As an important unit economic, customer acquisition costs are often related to customer lifetime value (CLV or LTV).
+Customer acquisition cost (CAC) is the cost of persuading a customer to purchase a product or service.
+As an important business metric, customer acquisition costs are often related to customer lifetime value (CLV or LTV).

-With CAC, any company can gauge how much they’re spending on acquiring each customer.
-It shows the money spent on marketing, salaries, and other things to acquire a customer.
+With CAC, a company can estimate how much they are spending on acquiring each customer.
+It shows the money spent on marketing, salaries, and related expenses to acquire a customer.

-Keep an eye on CAC so it doesn’t get out of control.
-For example, no rational company would spend $500 to acquire a new customer with an expected LTV of $300 because it would drain $200 of value per customer acquired.
+For example, a company spending $500 to acquire a new customer with an expected LTV of $300 means the company is losing an estimated $200 per customer acquired.

 CAC, combined with LTV is a frequently compared metric, particularly for SaaS companies.
 They can manage their expenses, see their growth, predict their future moves, and expand if the business allows.

 Calculating customer acquisition costs

-There is a simple and complex method for calculating acquisition costs.
+There is both a simple and a complex method for calculating acquisition costs.

 Simple method

 The simple method divides the total marketing costs to acquire new customers by the total number of customers acquired in a defined period.